trodicaro/buckets/README.md

 # Buckets
-My first take at Python.
 Given a csv file with "buckets" and another csv file with purchase records, categorize the records into buckets based on some specificity rules.

 **Assumptions**
 Assumed English words in UTF-8 in the files, thus didn't use any character decoding (https://stackoverflow.com/questions/6797984/how-to-convert-string-to-lowercase-in-python).
 Seems like Python3 handles it though.